Home

 Since 1837, the Group has remained true to its values of freedom, demanding craftsmanship savoir‑faire, authenticity and responsible growth.
 Its integrated craftsmanship business model places quality and sustainability at the centre.

-Creation at the core of Hermès's strategy
+Creation at the core of Hermès' strategy

 Hermès creates and manufactures quality objects designed to last, to be passed on from one generation to the next, and to be repaired.
 This approach requires these issues to be taken into account at every stage, from design to sales.

+Hermès’ mission is to create unique and original objects, allowing the time necessary for their careful creation, so that they gracefully accompany the needs and dreams of its customers.
 Its goal is the pursuit of excellence and uncompromising quality, in each of its métiers and services.

 Performance of the integrated craftmanship model